 This development is defined as primarily residential in character having a density greater than 24 dwelling units per acre.
-Primary land uses included in this class are medium- and highrise attached multi-dwelling development.
+Primary land uses included in this class are medium- and high-rise attached multi-dwelling development.

 - A. Locate high density development on major collectors and arterials adjacent to employment centers and major retail shopping districts.
 There should be an emphasis on aesthetics, open space, and recreation in planning such developments.
-Locations should be convenient to interstate highways, central business district, or other major activity centers. - B. Areas should be zoned RN-5, RN-6, RN-7, or DK as appropriate and provided for under the Knoxville Zoning Ordinance.
+Locations should be convenient to interstate highways, central business district, or other major activity centers. - B. Areas should be zoned RN-5, RN-6, RN-7, or DK as appropriate and provided for under the Knoxville Zoning Ordinance. - C. RN-1, RN-2, RN-3, and RN-4 may also be considered.